weaveworks/promjs/README.md

 ### Collector
 All of the metric classes (Counter, Gauge, Histogram) inherit from the Collector class.
 Collector methods are available on each of the metic classes.

-Labels are plain JS objects that will be converted to prometheus formatted strings.
-For example:

 #### collector.reset([lables]) => self
 Resets metrics in the collector.
 Optionally pass in labels to reset only those labels.